Network security and DDoS attacks protection for customers worldwide

 In May 2021, the cryptocurrency market experienced one of its worst days since March 2020.
 The total market capitalization collapsed by more than $ 500 billion, and the bitcoin rate dropped to $ 30,000 for the first time since the end of January.
 This rate drop caused a new surge in DDoS attacks.

 The duration of each incident hardly exceeded 15 minutes of continuous malicious traffic.
 In the first episode, the DDoS bandwidth reached 160 Gbps.
 It was a low-level flood that was successfully filtered by the Qrator Labs network.
 During the second more serious episode, the attack bandwidth reached 487 Gbps and 47 MPPS, affecting the application layer: the attackers generated more than 8 thousand requests per second to the attacked web application.
-The filtering system blocked about 4 thousand bots, 25% of which were in Southeast Asia and the Russian Federation.
+The filtering system blocked about 4 thousand bots.

 The high potential of the Cindicator project in the scope of rapid cryptocurrencies development makes it very noticeable in the competitive trading market that gives rise of frequently organized DDoS attacks.